station-k/station-k.github.io/_pages/en/about.markdown

 lang: en
 ---

-**Ko-Station** is an intellectual community of Ukrainians, established in 2022 in Rotterdam, The Netherlands.
-The name "Ko" honors **Yevhen Konovalets**, a prominent Ukrainian figure of the early 20th century.
-Konovalets was assassinated by a Soviet-Russian spy near Hotel Atlanta in Rotterdam.
-He is interred at Crooswijk Cemetery.
-His assassination was a direct result of his steadfast commitment to the cause of Ukrainian independence.
+**Ko-Station** a knowmad community established in 2022 in Rotterdam by four Ukrainians living in The Netherlands.
+We are united by our collective experiences, common values, and a shared mission.